croxton/htmx-booster-pack/README.md

     }

     unmount() {
-        if (this.mounted) {
       // remove any event listeners you created this.thing.clearEventListeners();

       // remove any observers you connected
       this.thingObserver.disconnect();
       this.thingObserver = null;

       // unset any references to DOM nodes this.thing = null;
-        }
     }
 }
 ```